 Generate Multiple Size Favicon11 February 2013

 The Favicon is an essential part of any website; it's the small icon used by browser alongside the Page title.
 Having a memorable favicon is important as it would make your site far more identifiable within the multitude of tabs, and favourites that your visitors have.
 Thus having the correct favicon size for the devices you're targeting is essential.

-The most important bit is to provide a good quality favicon; for each browser and use.
+The most important part is to provide a good quality sized favicon; for each browser and use.
 Whilst most browsers use a standard size of 16x16 pixels this is not always the case.
 When saving a website as a favourite or saving a shortcut, larger icons might be used.
 Thus its important to provide various sizes to cater for all the possibilities.

 The standard Favicon format uses the